fastify/fastify/docs/Type-Providers.md

 ## Type Providers

 Type Providers are a TypeScript only feature that enables Fastify to statically infer type information directly from inline JSON Schema.
-They are an alternative to using generic arguments on routes; and can greatly reduce the need to keep associated types for each schema defined in your project.
+They are an alternative to specifying generic arguments on routes; and can greatly reduce the need to keep associated types for each schema defined in your project.

 ### Providers

-Type Providers are offered as additional plugins you will need to install into your project.
+Type Providers are offered as additional packages you will need to install into your project.
 Each provider uses a different inference library under the hood; allowing you to select the library most appropriate for your needs.
+Type Provider packages follow a `fastify-type-provider-{provider-name}` naming convention.

-The following inference libraries are supported:
+The following inference packages are supported:

 - `json-schema-to-ts` - [github](https://github.com/ThomasAribart/json-schema-to-ts)
 - `typebox` - [github](https://github.com/sinclairzx81/typebox)